SKIN CANCER & SURGERY

 About one in five Americans receives a diagnosis of skin cancer at some point during their lifetime.
-Though serious, thanks to modern treatment techniques skin cancer can be managed and, in many cases, reversed.
-At Annexus Dermatology & Aesthetics, Dr. Neil Sandhu, MD, FAAD, and the team provide diagnosis and treatment of skin cancer.
-To schedule an appointment, book online or call the office and speak with a friendly staff member today.
+Though serious, thanks to modern treatment techniques, skin cancer can be managed and, in many cases, reversed.
+At Annexus Dermatology & Aesthetics, with locations in Port Orange, DeLand, and Orange City, FL, Neil Sandhu, MD, FAAD, and his team provide diagnosis and treatment of skin cancer.
+To schedule an appointment, book online or call the office to speak with a friendly staff member today.

 Annexus Dermatology & Aesthetics performs full skin cancer screening on all new patients and on a yearly basis.
 Patients that have had a skin cancer will be screened every 3 to 6 months.